Whether you're looking for a quick walk, a day hike, or a multi-day backpacking trip, Glen Canyon has something to

 If you are out camping on the shores of Lake Powell or anywhere in the backcountry, you are welcome to explore the many side canyons, slickrock hills, and passageways through washes into slot canyons or hanging gardens.
 Just stay safe.

 There are no maintained trails in Glen Canyon National Recreation Area.
 All trails listed are suggested walks.
 Hike at your own risk.

-Check out your day hiking options by park region.
+Check out your day hike options by park region.
 These suggestions are a good starting point for various hiking levels.

 The key to a safe and rewarding outdoor experience is the planning you do before getting to the trailhead.
 Know your route and be realistic about your physical abilities.
 Prepare for extreme weather conditions.
 Dress in layers, wear sunscreen, a hat, sunglasses, and sturdy footwear.
 Bring plenty of water and drink it!
 Avoid hiking in the heat of the day.
 Know that shade may be hard to find.
 And cell service even harder.

 Leave No Trace

 Make every attempt to leave the backcountry nicer than you found it.
 Follow the principles of Leave No Trace to minimize your impact.
 Do not remove anything from the park.
 Leave the flowers, rocks and everything else for others to enjoy.
 Carry all of your trash out of the canyon, including toilet paper and other hygiene items.
 Do not burn or bury it.
 Pack it in, pack it out!

 Group Size Limit